JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 # Pod Reviews
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to view/post reviews on the hottest podcasts so that I can feel amazing.

   * ### Questions